Portland Car Accident Lawyer

 It is absolutely essential that you follow the doctor’s instructions about your treatment and recovery.
 Attend follow-up appointments and avoid any activities the doctor tells you to avoid.
 If you do not continue your treatment as ordered, your personal injury claim could fall apart.
 The insurance company could argue that you are not really hurt or try to devalue your claim.

-Our Portland car accident lawyers can explain your options and the steps you should take after an accident to pursue compensation.
+Our Portland accident attorneys can explain your options and the steps you should take after an accident to pursue compensation.
 We have been through this process many times and know what to expect and how to build a strong case.

 Car accident injuries can be devastating, causing long-term health problems that some people never fully recover from.
 At Rizk Law, we know what traffic accident victims go through because we have helped many of them in the Portland area and throughout Oregon.